60% turmeric sold at Erode

-Spot turmeric arrivals registered a decline at the markets in Erode with 60 per cent of the arrivals being sold.
+About 60 per cent of the arrived turmeric was sold on Thurday.

-“Only 2,400 bags of turmeric arrived for sale.
-The tradersprocured 60 per cent of the arrivals for their local demand.
-They quoted decreased price for both varieties of the turmeric based on the quality,” said RKV Ravishankar, President, Erode Turmeric Merchants Association.
+R.K.V.
+Ravishankar, President, Erode turmeric Merchants Association, said: “On the opening day of the market, the arrival of turmeric was low - only 2,400 bags.
+The buyer after examining the samples, procured 60 per cent for their local demand.
+They quoted decreased price for both varieties of turmeric, based on the quality, when compared to previous day market price.
+The arrival was also low due to rain and farmers being busy with agricultural operations.”

-Due to quality, finger turmeric decreased by ₹100-150 a quintal and root variety by ₹100 in all the markets.
+He said that the price at the Turmeric Futures was in decreased state and so the spot turmeric price did not improve.
+Due to the quality, finger turmeric decreased by ₹100-150 a quintal and root variety by ₹100/quintal in all the markets, when compared to last week’s reported price.

 The popular video-calling app now features zestful filters, noise cancellation and more quality controls